 The range of models is wide, and extends from compact vehicles to light commercial vehicles.
-The models include petrol and diesel engines, as well as natural gas drives.
+The models may be equipped with petrol, diesel and natural gas drives.
 Hybrid and electric vehicles are equipped with a high-voltage drive.
+The range of vehicle models may vary from country to country.

-The most common models made by Volkswagen and Volkswagen Commercial Vehicles are shown as examples on this page and the pages that follow.
+Models made by Volkswagen and Volkswagen Commercial Vehicles are shown as examples on this page and the pages that follow.

-The current model range made by Volkswagen Passenger Cars can also be accessed at www.volkswagen.com:
+The current Volkswagen model range can be found at www.volkswagen.de or on the country-specific websites.